 Grasping the importance of sound money and seeing success at the state level, our allies are expected to introduce additional sound money measures next session.
 Building on the success of 2019, all eyes are on 2020 as sound money continues to gain acceptance once again.

 Were it not for the generosity of concerned Americans, the Sound Money Defense League could not fight on the front lines for tax-free sound money.
 However, we can’t continue our mission of restoring gold and silver as America’s constitutional money without your help.

 Can you please donate $100, $50, or $25 to help continue our fight against tax-hungry politicians that want to tax your money?
-Your donation makes a huge difference for our organization.
-Please click here to make a contribution.
+Your donation makes a huge difference to our organization.
+Please click here to contribute.